-Remaining, mostly small level errors are eliminated in a subsequent micro-levelling process based on gridded line data in which level errors are identified using two-dimensional Butterworth high-pass (cut-off value: 300 m, degree: 8) and directional Cosine FFT (azimuth: 90°, degree: 1) filters.
+Remaining, mostly small level errors are eliminated in a subsequent micro-levelling process based on gridded line data in which level errors are identified using two-dimensional Butterworth high-pass (cut-off value: 600 m, degree: 8) and directional cosine FFT (azimuth: 148°, degree: 1) filters.
 Result of the filtering process is an error grid which is sampled along the flight lines.
-The sampled error values are heavily smoothed using a B-Spline filter (smoothness: 0.65 / 0.5, tension: 0.5 / 0.5 for lines / tie lines) and then subtracted from the original data.
+The sampled error values are heavily smoothed using a B-Spline filter (smoothness: 0.65, tension: 0.5) and then subtracted from the original data.
 Gridding of the levelled data yields grids that are virtually free of level errors.
-Finally, the tie-line data are fit to the levelled line data-grid.
+Finally, the tie-line data are fit to the levelled line-data grid.
 This is done by calculating the difference (error) between the values of the levelled line-data grid and the tie-line data, spline smoothing the error and subtracting it from the tie-line data.

 Grids of the finally levelled data are slightly smoothed using a two-dimensional median filter of radius 1 (for potassium, thorium and total count) or 2 (for uranium) grid cells.
-The filtered grids are sampled along the flight path and the sampled data are used as input for vegetation attenuation correction and exposure rate calculations (see previous chapter).
+The filtered grids are sampled along the flight path and the sampled data are used as input for vegetation attenuation correction and exposure rate calculations (see Section 5.5.8).